ManimCommunity/manim/docs/source/contributing/typings.rst

   pending shape support, using the correct type aliases will help users understand which shape should be used.

-* For typings for generic functions, check out `this <https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes>`_ link.
+* For typings of generic collections, check out `this <https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes>`_ link.

 * Always use a type hint of ``None`` for functions that does not return